-This course is open to ANY SENIOR who has an interest in architectural design.
+This course is open to juniors and seniors who have an interest in architectural design.
 During the first semester, students will explore topics including: house styles, consumerism, how and why structures are designed, and terminology used in the architectural field.
 AutoCAD will be introduced and utilized to create architectural drawings and models.
 The second semester will provide students the opportunity to apply the knowledge gained during the first semester to create their "Dream House".
-Each student will create a set of plans, a virtual 3-D model and a scale model of their idea.
+Using AutoDesk Revit Architecturee Each student will create a set of plans, a virtual 3-D model and a scale model of their idea.